Skip to Main Content

 Frequently asked questions

 • There is no single company that is always the best insurer for all drivers, all the time.
 Rates can vary greatly based on factors such as your age (in most states), credit rating and driving history, as well as your car’s age, make and model.
 Each company weighs these data points differently based on its own proprietary pricing algorithm, so you’re likely to get a range of quotes if you inquire about pricing with several companies.
-This is why insurance experts often recommend that you shop around and compare quotes from a number of reputable insurers before choosing the company that offers the best deal for you.
+This is why insurance experts often recommend that you shop around and compare quotes from a number of insurers known for writing good policies before choosing the company that offers the best deal for you.
 Drivers with imperfect records may benefit from looking at companies that specialize in writing high-risk insurance policies, too.

 Methodology

-Bankrate utilizes Quadrant Information Services to analyze 2024 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze April 2024 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
-Quoted rates are based on 40-year-old male and female drivers with a clean driving record, good credit and the following full coverage limits:
+Quoted rates are based on a single, 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 • $100,000 bodily injury liability per person